BeatrisIlieva/softuni-courseworks/README.md

 7. Order History:

-     Registered users can enjoy a comprehensive shopping experience with the added convenience of an order history feature.
+     Registered users can enjoy a shopping experience with the added convenience of an order history feature.
 Every purchase made by a registered user is meticulously recorded and stored, allowing them to effortlessly track their order history.

 8. Advanced Product Filtering and Real-time Availability Tracking: